Managing Patients With Hip Fracture

 Patients with hip fracture are susceptible to foreseeable and potentially avoidable complications.
-An interprofessional team approach to care that uses evidence-based strategies for prevention, early detection, and proactive care to avoid complications are the key to optimal patient outcomes.
+An interprofessional team approach to care that uses evidence-based strategies for prevention, early detection, and proactive care to avoid complications is key to optimal patient outcomes.

-The majority of these patients will enter the hospital via the emergency department.
-Consideration must be given to provide an environment that is sensitive to the care needs of this vulnerable population.
-Increasingly, hospitals are providing spaces in their emergency departments designed to accommodate the needs of older adults and avoid the negative consequences associated with an overstimulating environment.
-Early implementation of multifactorial interventions aimed at reducing complications in this vulnerable population, starting in the emergency department, has proven beneficial (Arshi, Rezzadeh, Stavrakis, Bukata, & Zeegen, 2019; Bjorkelund et al., 2011; see Chapter 44, Care of the Older Adult in the Emergency Department).
+The majority of these patients will enter the hospital via the ED.
+Consideration must be given to providing an environment that is sensitive to the care needs of this vulnerable population.
+Increasingly, hospitals are providing spaces in their EDs designed to accommodate the needs of older adults and avoid the negative consequences associated with an overstimulating environment.
+Early implementation of multifactorial interventions aimed at reducing complications in this vulnerable population, starting in the ED, has proven beneficial (Arshi et al., 2019).

 TIMELY SURGERY

 Delays to surgery greater than 24 to 48 hours increase the risk of complications, delirium, and mortality.
-Hommel et al. (2008) found higher mortality at 4 months among medically fit patients with administrative delay to surgery compared to patients with no delay and longer hospital stays for those with delays greater than 24 hours.
-In a study of 38,020 patients with hip fractures, Daugaard et al. (2012) concluded that avoiding surgical delay is the most important factor in reducing mortality for hip-fracture patients.
-A systematic review seeking to answer the questions of the effect of early hip-fracture surgery on patients 60 years or older on all-cause mortality and postop complications found early surgery reduced the incidence of pressure injury, postoperative pneumonia, and mortality (Simunovic et al., 2010).
-A retrospective review of American College of Surgeons National Quality Database from 2006 to 2013 of 17,459 patients who sustained hip fracture found delay to surgery prolonged length of stay; however, there was no reported difference in postoperative readmission, postoperative infection, or mortality.
-Interestingly, 74% of the patients reviewed in this study underwent surgery within 48 hours (S. M. Mitchell et al., 2018).
+Higher mortality was found at 4 months among medically fit patients with administrative delay to surgery compared with patients with no delay and longer hospital stays for those with delays greater than 24 hours.
+In a study of 38,020 patients with hip fractures, it was concluded that avoiding surgical delay is the most important factor in reducing mortality for hip fracture patients.
+A systematic review seeking to answer the question on the effect of early hip fracture surgery on all-cause mortality and postop complications in patients 60 years or older found early surgery reduced the incidence of PI, postoperative pneumonia, and mortality.
+A retrospective review of the American College of Surgeons National Quality Database from 2006 to 2013 of 17,459 patients who sustained hip fracture found delay to surgery prolonged length of stay; however, there was no reported difference in postoperative readmission, postoperative infection, or mortality.
+Interestingly, 74% of the patients reviewed in this study underwent surgery within 48 hours (Mitchell et al., 2018).
 Nurses can play an important role in advocating for timely access to surgery.

 DELIRIUM